cvangysel/cuNVSM/README.md

 :warning: You need a CUDA-compatible GPU (compute capability 5.2+) to use this software.

 cuNVSM is a C++/CUDA implementation of state-of-the-art [NVSM](https://arxiv.org/abs/1708.02702) and [LSE](https://arxiv.org/pdf/1608.07253.pdf) representation learning algorithms.
+It also supports injecting a priori knowledge of document/document similarity, as was the main subject of study in the [CIKM2018](https://staff.fnwi.uva.nl/m.derijke/wp-content/papercite-data/pdf/van-gysel-mix-n-match-2018.pdf) paper on product substitutability.

 It integrates conveniently with the [Indri search engine](https://www.lemurproject.org/indri.php) and model parameters are estimated directly from indexes created by Indri.
 Model parameters are stored in the open [HDF5](https://support.hdfgroup.org/HDF5) format.
 A lightweight Python module `nvsm`, provided as part of this toolkit, allows querying the models and more.